North Carolina Supreme Court passing for now on ruling if ballots in close race are valid

 A temporary stay that the Republican-majority Supreme Court issued Jan.
 7 preventing the board from formally certifying Riggs as the election winner remains in place, however.

-And the Supreme Court’s action doesn’t halt scheduled oral arguments for Monday at the 4th U.S. Circuit Court of Appeals by attorneys for Riggs, Griffin and the state board.
+And the Supreme Court’s action doesn’t halt scheduled oral arguments for Monday at the 4th U.S. Circuit Court of Appeals by attorneys for Riggs, Griffin, the state board and other parties.

-In that matter, the federal judges are considering whether questions over the 66,000 ballots being challenged by Griffin should actually be heard by a federal court.
+In that matter, the federal judges are considering in part whether questions over the 66,000 ballots being challenged by Griffin should actually be heard by a federal court.
 Lawyers for Riggs and the board say the matter involves federal voting rights and election law.
-Griffin’s side says it should remain in state court,
+Griffin’s side says it should remain in state court.

-Griffin’s lawyers contend roughly 66,000 absentee or early votes were cast without complying with registration, residency and photo identification laws that they argue the State Board of Elections failed to enforce.
+Griffin’s lawyers contend the challenged absentee or early votes were cast without complying with state registration, residency and photo identification laws that they argue the State Board of Elections failed to enforce.
 Removing even a portion from the tally could flip the outcome.

 Riggs has said the votes were lawful and her attorneys accuse Griffin of trying to overturn an election after the fact by removing ballots of legitimate and longtime voters, violating their rights.

-Note: This story was first published on Jan.
-22, 2025.
-It was updated on Jan.
-23, 2025, to correct that Earls wrote about lack of evidence of fraudulent voting and her perception about the court’s preferred outcome, not Riggs.
-This story was also corrected to fix a dropped quote mark and dropped word in Earls’ quote about confidence.